whyowisp/token-of-exchange/docs/template.md

 #### Community

-Update incomes (from benefits or salary). **Ensure token sum conserved and total is equal to absolute value of elder's account!**
+Update incomes (from benefits or salary). **Ensure token sum of all accounts are equal to absolute value of legder!**

 |          | R1 | R2 | R3 | R4 | R5 | R6 | R7 | R8 | R9 | R10 |  Total   |
 |----------|----|----|----|----|----|----|----|----|----|-----|----------|